MicrosoftDocs/winrt-api/windows.system.remotedesktop.provider/remotedesktopconnectionremoteinfo_getforlaunchuri_1938424142.md

 ### -param launchUri

 The launch URI containing the remote desktop ID and session ID for the remote desktop.
+This URI is passed over a network connection from the remote desktop client running on the local machine to the host service running on the remote machine.

 ## -returns